 How can I avoid being sent an Intention to Report in the future?

 To avoid being sent an ITR for unsatisfactory course progress, we suggest you make sure you utilise all resubmission attempts and reach out to your trainer if you feel as though you need more clarification.
-To find out the best way to contact your trainer, refer to the Academic Support section on our Student Support Page.

 Please note you have the right to submit an appeal against the ITR within 20-working days by filling in the online Complaints/Appeal Form, and ensure you provide supporting documentation.
 Please view our Complaints and Appeals Policy for further information.